 What Is One of the First Signs of Peritonitis?

-Here’s what many owners miss: often, the very first clue isn’t physical – it’s behavioral.
+Here’s what many owners miss: often the very first clue isn’t physical but behavioural.
 You might notice your hen acting “off.”
 She might isolate herself from the flock or stop running for treats.
 A major red flag is a change in laying habits.
-If a high-production breed like a Rhode Island Red or Leghorn suddenly stops laying without molting or being broody, pay close attention.
+If a high-production breed like a Rhode Island Red or Leghorn suddenly stops laying without moulting or being broody, pay close attention.

-- Lethargy: She stands around with her eyes closed or head pulled in.
-If you notice your hen acting lethargic or withdrawn, this behavior can signal various health issues.
-Poultry DVM notes that affected hens often exhibit depression and a lack of appetite.
+Lethargy: She stands around with her eyes closed or head pulled in.
+According to VCA Animal Hospitals, affected hens often exhibit depression and a lack of appetite.

-- Nesting behavior: She might spend hours in the nesting box but never produce an egg.
-This is often mistaken for broodiness, but unlike a broody hen, she won’t fiercely protect the nest; she is just there because she feels bad.
+Nesting behaviour without laying: She might spend hours in the nesting box but never produce an egg.
+This is often mistaken for broodiness, but unlike a broody hen, she won’t fiercely protect the nest.
+She’s just there because she feels bad.

-- Reduced foraging: She stops scratching and pecking.
+Reduced foraging: She stops scratching and pecking, showing no interest in activities that normally excite her.

-- Swollen Abdomen: If you gently feel her belly (the area between the legs and the vent), it may feel tight, hot, and squishy, like a water balloon.
+If you gently feel her belly (the area between the legs and the vent), it may feel tight, hot, and squishy, like a water balloon.
 This is fluid accumulation, also known as ascites in chickens.
+Looking at the hen from behind or underneath, her abdomen appears noticeably distended.
+In severe cases, the skin may appear thin and stretched, and you might notice missing feathers in the abdominal area due to the constant pressure.

-- Labored Breathing: You may see her tail bobbing up and down as she breathes, or she might be open-mouth breathing.
+You may see her tail bobbing up and down as she breathes, or she might be open-mouth breathing.
+Chickens lack a diaphragm and rely on expanding their body cavity to breathe.
+Fluid prevents air sacs from inflating, leading to respiratory distress.

 One distinctive sign that brings many owners to search “egg yolk peritonitis poop” is the appearance of unusual droppings.
 When a hen has this condition, you may notice droppings that contain yellow or orange material that looks like cooked egg yolk or scrambled eggs.
 This happens because some yolk material can pass through the digestive system.

-Keel Bone Prominence: Despite the large belly, the keel bone (breastbone) juts out prominently because the hen has lost muscle mass from not eating and the chronic illness.
+Despite the large belly, the keel bone (breastbone) juts out prominently because the hen has lost muscle mass from not eating and the chronic illness.
 If you gently run your hand along her chest, the bone feels sharp and pronounced.
+This combination of swollen abdomen with prominent keel bone is a classic indicator of chronic illness in poultry.

 What Causes Egg Yolk Peritonitis in Backyard Chickens?